-- 12. Mitigation of imprisonment - 13.
-Maximum prison term imposable by court of petty sessions for crime triable summarily - 14.
+- 13. Maximum prison term imposable by court of petty sessions for crime triable summarily - 14.
 Commencement of custodial sentence - 15.
 Custodial sentence: whether concurrent or cumulative - 16.
 Time held in custody before trial, &c., to be taken into account - 16A.
 Mandatory imprisonment for offence causing serious bodily harm to police officer